Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "...What’s this show called?"
 Allison asked.

 "...Uh, I’m not sure.
-I don’t read Gaori very well and it’s all stylized...wait, is it over already?"
+I don’t read Gaori very well and it’s all stylized... wait, is it over already?"

 "Yeah.
 The supergaoian just put handcuffs on the robot.
 And the mad scientist is *very sorry."* Allison shook her head bemusedly.
 "Hey, can *you* get Xiù out of my kitchen?
 She’s *helping."*

 "...Hmmmm…!"

-*"Preferably* in a way that leaves the babies attended and you two ready for dinner in ten minutes," Allison clarified.
+"*Preferably* in a way that leaves the babies attended and you two ready for dinner in ten minutes," Allison clarified.

 "Aww!
 Spoilsport."